 In "The Bridge", Coulson keeps turning Lola's steering wheel even though the green screen background shows him driving down a straight road.

-"Yes Men", for the most part, has very passable effects, with the exception of one scene at the beginning of the episode where Lorelei shoves her previous newlywed slave 20 feet.
-The effects ends up just looking cheap, and the fact that those few frames appear to be noticeably sped up just makes it look worse.
+"Yes Men", for the most part, has very passable effects, with the exception of one scene at the beginning of the episode where Lorelei shoves her previous newlywed slave twenty feet.
+The effect ends up just looking cheap, and the fact that those few frames appear to be noticeably sped up just makes it look worse.

 The scene where Lola flies in "Nothing Personal" is clearly shot in front of a green screen and the CGI for the landing is obvious.

-In the Season 1 finale, when Garrett punches Coulson, sending him flying across the room, Coulson's body seems to break laws of physics...
+In the Season One finale "Beginning of the End", when Garrett punches Coulson, sending him flying across the room, Coulson's body seems to break the laws of physics.

-Spoiled by the Format: Zigzagged.
-The Season 1 finale wraps up most of its drama at about the 45 minute mark — Garrett is dead, Ward is captured, Fitz and Simmons are alive, Deathlok and his son are free — leading one to expect that in the last 15 minutes, there will be a The End...
-Or Is It?, or a Diabolus ex Machina.
+Zigzagged.
+The Season One finale wraps up most of its drama at about the 45 minute mark — Garrett is dead, Ward is captured, Fitz and Simmons are alive, Deathlok and his son are free — leading one to expect that in the last 15 minutes, there will be a The End...
+Or Is It?, or a Diabolus Ex Machina.
 When the show comes back from commercial, the viewers see Garrett get back up, climb into the cyborg-maker chair, and declare he's unstoppable—only to be vaporized mid-sentence by Coulson.
 After that is the scenes of Raina meeting with Skye's father and Coulson writing out the same alien language Garrett was earlier in the episode, acting as Sequel Hooks.

 Stoic Woobie: We still don't know what the precise cause was, but May clearly has high-functioning PTSD.